top of page

 • Boxing and Town versus Gown battles (1.5 hour tour) 19 March COMPLETED

 • Football's early local history TALK at Three Tuns, Fen Drayton.
-11th June
+11 June COMPLETED

-• Play Grounds of Cambridge (2 hour tour) Proposed Open Cambridge event in early Sept
+• Early play-grounds of Cambridge (2 hour tour) with Open Cambridge 7 or 12 Sept COMPLETED

-• Women and sport (1 hour tour) Date and venue to be confirmed in Oct
+• Women and sport (1 hour tour) Girton College 10am 20 Oct

 For further details on the above tours, scroll down this page.